Mobile users:

 You should maintain a safe distance between your car and

-the car in front of you so it’s easier to spot potholes ahead.
+front of you so it’s easier to

 Brake lightly.

-Hitting your brakes hard can cause greater tire damage and
+Hitting your brakes hard can cause greater tire damage and to

 your suspension system.